jkassis/folio/README.md

 * [GitAll](https://github.com/jkassis/gitall)
   At any given time, I work from multiple dev laptops (desk / bed) to force myself to check in more frequently.
 But I have 137 git repositories.
 63 are source repos that I created and the rest are forks.
 And syncing all those repos... what a PITA!

-  While I Google I got into the convenience of Blaze and the monorepo... so I wrote `gitall` to reduce the toil of maintaining all of *my* repos.
+  At Google I got into the convenience of Blaze and the monorepo... so I wrote `gitall` to reduce the toil of maintaining all of *my* repos.

   It's a work in progress, but it could one day serve as the mono-repo layer on top of git.